Neproxx/ID2223-LikeItOrNot/README.md

 docker compose run reddit-predict
 ```

 In case you want to run the script on `modal`, execute the following commands after you started the container and follow the instructions.
 It will generate a new token that the container needs to authenticate itself to modal.
-Also, do not forget to set `LOCAL=True`.
+Also, do not forget to set `RUN_ON_MODAL=True`.

 ```console
 modal token new